eliya27/eliya27/README.md

 - 👋 Hi, I’m @eliya27
 - 👀 Passionate Software Developer
-- 🌱 University of Dar-es-salaam, Computer science 3rd student
+- 🌱 University of Dar-es-salaam, Final year Computer scientist
-- 💞️ I’m looking to collaborate on any project involving MERN stack
+- 💞️ I’m looking for opportunity to collaborate on any project involving MERN stack
-- 📫 You can find more about me on :https://eliyagervas.azurewebsites.net my personal website
+- 📫 You can find more about me on my personal website: https://eliyagervas.azurewebsites.net